8-Year-Old Migrant Boy Dies In Government Custody In New Mexico Hospital

 The child was initially sent to Gerald Champion Regional Medical Center with his father during the day on Monday, according to a statement from CBP.

-Hospital staff diagnosed the boy with a common cold and a fever, and released him in the mid-afternoon with prescriptions for antibiotics and Ibuprofen.
+Hospital staff diagnosed the boy with a common cold and a fever, and released him in the mid-afternoon with prescriptions for antibiotics and ibuprofen.

 He was transferred back to the hospital later that evening, after he began vomiting, and he died hours later.